Why Sitting More On the Ground Can Transform Your Life

 You can even do so while you eat.
 There are potential benefits of sitting on the floor while eating, such as improved digestion.

 Start slow.
 Aim for just five minutes to start.
 When your body tells you to move, move!
 Fidget.
 Change.
 It doesn’t matter.

 You Can Even Work on the Ground

-As a matter of human performance, we found years ago that sitting and even working on the ground for short periods during the day was built-in hip and leg tissue mobilization.
+As a matter of human performance, sitting and even working on the ground for short periods during the day was built-in hip and leg tissue mobilization.
 I even found an inexpensive “laptop tray” made by our friends at Varidesk that made working on the floor almost “easy.”
 You can see how I use it in the video below.

 You can see a talk he gave about this here:

 What I like most about spending time on the ground is that it’s easy, portable, and very inexpensive.
 Let us know how much time you spend on the floor and what impact it has made in the comments!